danfuzz/samizdat/doc/language-guide/02-data.md

 called a "bigint" or "BigInteger" (even though they aren't always actually that big).

-Ints are written with an optional base specifier &mdash; `0x` for hexadecimal or `0b` for binary &mdash; followed by an optional minus sign (`-`) to indicate a negative value, and finally followed by one or more digits in the indicated (or implied) base.
+Ints are written with an optional minus sign (`-`) to indicate a negative value, followed by an optional base specifier &mdash; `0x` for hexadecimal or `0b` for binary &mdash; and finally followed by one or more digits in the indicated (or implied) base.

 Underscores (`_`) may be placed freely after any digit in an int literal without changing the meaning.
 If a base specifier is present, underscores may also be placed before the first digit.
 This feature is intended to aid in the readability of longer constants.

-A minus sign in front of an int constant (as in the second example below) is valid syntax, but note that in many contexts `-` is a separate token (as a unary or binary operator).
+**Note:** In many contexts, a minus sign is a separate operator token, and not necessarily part of an int constant.

 ```
 0